reda-jaifar/reda-jaifar.github.io/_posts/2020-11-29-few-and-permanent-many-and-intermittent.markdown

 Breaking a big task down into small, more feasible ones helped me avoid procrastination and an overwhelmed workload.
 Here are some steps to follow for breaking a task down, but remember that you're the only one capable of doing that depending on the context, the knowledge, and priorities:

-    1 - Make sure you visualize the big picture, that means what the end product or job should look like 2 - Think about the order, which one should be completed first, second, and so on...
+    1 - Make sure you visualize the big picture, that means what the end product or make sure you visualize
+    2 - Think about the order, which one should be completed first, second, and so on...
     3 - Define milestones:  make a short plan which will help you stay on track.
     4 - Complete your tasks early to have additional time for a final review

 I do believe that permanent iteration pays in the end, with the adoption of a few concepts we gain confidence and progression: